 One great way to save a lot of money is to purchase most of your wardrobe “staples” from cheap department stores.

-While your more fancy or stylish items will need to come from other places, grabbing things like socks, underwear, bras, tights, pantyhose, sleepwear, and tank tops during your next trip to Walmart can be a great way to score affordable plus size clothing.
+While your more fancy or stylish items will need to come from other places, grabbing things like socks, underwear, bras, tights, pantyhose, sleepwear, and tank tops during your next trip to Walmart can be a great way to find cheap plus size clothing.

 I only recently experimented with Zulily for the first time, and I have to say that I was pleasantly surprised!
 Zulily is an online marketplace that offers deals on clothing created by indie fashion designers.